eladiomejias/LinearOS/README.md

 ## Credits

 Images from Dribbble users.
-Thanks for them!
+Thanks!

-### Any question make me know!
+Hope you like it.